US stocks gain ground while bond market signals caution

-NEW YORK (AP) — Stocks rose broadly in afternoon trading Thursday, putting major indexes on track for a week of gains.
+Stocks rose broadly on Wall Street in afternoon trading Thursday, extending a winning streak that has the market on pace for a weekly gain.

-The energy sector also rose as U.S. crude oil prices jumped 5.2% in a reversal from Wednesday’s slump.
-Exxon Mobil is up 3.5%.
+The energy sector also rose as U.S. crude oil prices climbed 4.3% in a reversal from Wednesday’s slump.
+Exxon Mobil rose 3.4%.

 Major indexes are on track for weekly gains in what has been turbulent trading over the last several months.